 Accurate threshold estimation requires oracle labels spanning the proxy-score distribution, not only near the decision boundary.
 We use importance sampling to concentrate labeling on high-impact records while preserving support over the full batch through defensive mixing.

 Given proxy scores $\{A(x_i)\}$ for the $m = |B_t|$ records in the current batch, we compute sampling weights:

 where $\eta \in [0, 1]$ controls the importance--uniform tradeoff.
-Crucially, the normalization $\sum_j \sqrt{A(x_j)}$ is computed over the current batch $B_t$, not the entire dataset: this is what enables streaming execution without the global coordination that \sn requires.
+The normalization $\sum_j \sqrt{A(x_j)}$ is computed over the current batch $B_t$, not the entire dataset, which is what permits streaming execution without the global coordination that \sn requires.

-The first term follows \sn's importance sampling scheme where $w(x) \propto \sqrt{A(x)}$, the variance-optimal choice for estimating $\frac{1}{m}\sum_i A(x_i) y_i$~\cite{neyman1934two, kang2020approximate}.
+The first term follows \sn's importance sampling scheme where $w(x) \propto \sqrt{A(x)}$, the variance-optimal choice~\cite{neyman1934two, kang2020approximate} for estimating the weighted mean $\frac{1}{m}\sum_i A(x_i) y_i$.
 The second term is a uniform component that serves as \emph{defensive mixing}~\cite{owen2000safe}.
 It guarantees a minimum per-record sampling probability of $(1-\eta)/m$ and prevents a failure mode of pure importance sampling: if the proxy systematically assigns low scores to a subpopulation of positives, those records are missed entirely and downstream recall estimates become biased.

 Unlike \sn, which samples with replacement, \supgit samples \emph{without replacement} from each batch, drawing $k_t$ records with probabilities proportional to $\{w_i\}$.
 Sampling without replacement reduces estimator variance by the finite population correction factor $(1 - k_t/m)$, a substantial improvement when batch sizes are modest relative to the sample budget.